 The Company records derivative instruments on the balance sheet as either an asset or liability measured at its fair value.
 Changes in the fair value of derivative instruments are recorded in other comprehensive income to the extent that hedge accounting criteria are met and that the hedge is effective.
-Special accounting for qualifying hedges allows a derivative's gain or loss to offset related results on the hedged item in the income statement at the time those gains or losses are realized and requires that a company must formally document, designate, and assess the effectiveness of transactions that receive hedge accounting.
+Special accounting for qualifying hedges allows a derivative's gain or loss to offset related results on the hedged item in the income statement at the time those gains or losses are realized and requires that a company formally document, designate, and assess the effectiveness of transactions that receive hedge accounting.
+If the terms of the Company's derivative instrument do not match the terms of the hedged item, a portion of the derivative instrument would be ineffective and the Company would recognize gains or losses attributable to the ineffective portion in the income statement immediately.